-29 Conspicuous object. - • On the east side of Baie de Godbout ($49^{\circ}20'N$, $67^{\circ}35'W$), an illuminated cross is located on the hillside.
+29 Conspicuous object. - • On the east side of Baie de Godbout (49°20'N, 67°35'W), an illuminated cross is located on the hillside.

-30 Vessels may anchor about 0.75 mile NE of the mouth of Rivière Godbout; depths are from 10 to 40 m.
-It is advisable to approach slowly with the anchor lowered to the desired depth as the bottom is steepto.
+Godbout; depths are from 10 to 40 m.
+It is advisable to approach slowly with the anchor lowered to the desired depth as the bottom is steep-to.
 This anchorage provides good protection from westerly winds; the tidal streams are weak and irregular, often setting towards the shore.